 With the latest smartphones costing more than $1,000 for high-end models, replacing or repairing a stolen or damaged phone can get pretty pricey.
 Americans reported spending $3.4 billion repairing cracked screens alone in 2017, according to a SquareTrade study.
 SquareTrade found that screen repairs could cost as much as $599 but that 70% of phone owners believed screen repairs cost less than $150.

-Some credit cards offer cellphone insurance at no additional charge that could drastically reduce the cost of a phone repair.
+Some credit cards offer, at no additional charge, cellphone insurance that could drastically reduce the cost of a phone repair.
 In most cases, all you have to do is pay your bill with the card.
 We’ll take a deeper dive into credit card cellphone insurance and help you decide whether it’s worth it.

 What Is Credit Card Cellphone Insurance?

-Credit card cellphone insurance is a benefit provided by your credit card issuer or credit card network saving you from paying out of pocket for hundreds of dollars for damage or replacement.
+Credit card cellphone insurance is a benefit provided by your credit card issuer or credit card network that could save you from paying hundreds of dollars out of pocket for damage or replacement.
 In most cases, you’ll work through a benefit administrator, not the credit card issuer.

 What Does Credit Card Cellphone Insurance Cover?